Byteram/SmartHex16/smarthex/README.md

-# SmartHex: A Mathematical Analysis of Hexadecimal Identifier Generation
+# SmartHex16: A Mathematical Analysis of Hexadecimal Identifier Generation

 ## Abstract

-SmartHex is a deterministic hexadecimal identifier generation system implementing a 64-bit entropy space with integrated error detection capabilities.
+SmartHex16 is a deterministic hexadecimal identifier generation system implementing a 64-bit entropy space with integrated error detection capabilities.
 The system employs a 56-bit base identifier coupled with an 8-bit checksum, providing robust error detection while maintaining cryptographic-grade randomness in identifier generation.

 ## Mathematical Foundations